Reasons Why Africa Will Never Develop

 1. High Level of Corruption

-From time to time, politicians vie for leadership seats in certain countries, promise the citizens a change in the form of governance, only to end up following the same trend as their predecessors.
-These political leaders tend to cling to their positions of governance for decades whereby they abuse the power, exploit public resources and funds thus affecting their economy negatively.
+From time to time, politicians vie for leadership seats in certain countries, and promise the citizens a change in the form of governance, only to end up following the same trend as their predecessors.
+These political leaders tend to cling to their positions of governance for decades whereby they abuse the power and exploit public resources and funds thus affecting their economy negatively.

 2. Reliance on Foreign Aid

 The second factor hindering the development rate of Africa is the high dependency level on Aid from foreign countries.
 Foreign economic aid to struggling countries in Africa has proven to be a significant income source for decades now.
 However, it’s so unfortunate that these countries have ended up being reliant and poorer thus making the situation even worse.

 Instead of relying on foreign support from stable foreign countries, Africans should learn to survive solely using the available resources.
 Struggling African nations should step up their production game and stop begging and dependence on help from other countries.

 3. Poor Infrastructure